-Well, because every skin type has its weak points, which can lead to additional skin problems and make our daily life more uncomfortable if left untreated.
-And I'm guessing you’re already experiencing some difficulties?
+All skin types have weak points, which can lead to additional skin problems and make our daily life more uncomfortable if left untreated.

-No matter the skin type, every skin needs to be nourished properly.
-This means that understanding your skin type can give you all the tools you need to get that flawless skin you always wanted!
+Each skin type needs to be nourished properly.
+Understanding your skin type can give you all the tools you need to get the flawless skin you've always wanted.
 Let’s dive in and learn everything there is about dry skin.

-There are four skin types: normal, dry, oily and combination.
-The type of skin you end up with is regulated by factors such as genetics, age, lifestyle, and even momentary environmental conditions.
+There are four skin types: normal, dry, oily, and combination.
+The type of skin you end up with is regulated by genetics, age, lifestyle, and even momentary environmental conditions.
 This means that your skin type can vary considerably according to the many internal and external factors it’s subjected to in a given time period.

 But, more on that later.

 The first thing you need to do is to find out if you really have a dry skin type.
-You can check out this article with all the skin types explained, so you can make sure you really know your skin type.
+Check out our article with all the skin types explained.

-And, if you do fall into the dry skin type club, this is what that means.
+If you fall into the dry skin type club, this is what it means.

-The word “dry” is used to describe a skin type which produces less sebum than normal skin.
-The more scientific word is “xerosis”, and the more scientific explanation is a skin type which lacks the lipids it requires to preserve moisture and form a protective shield against external forces.
+The word “dry” describes a skin type that produces less natural oils than normal skin.
+The more scientific word is “xerosis.”
+The more scientific explanation is a skin type that lacks the lipids it requires to preserve moisture and form a protective shield against external forces.

 There are three types of dermatitis.

 Contact dermatitis is a condition that occurs after the skin comes into contact with an allergen.
 This is why experts divide contact dermatitis into two categories.